siqiang-ng/tp/docs/team/siqiang-ng.md

     It also affects the original commands so there are many design considerations required.

 * **Feature**: Command to delete the link in a tag.
 (Pull request [\#138](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/138))
-  * Justification: improves the product significantly as the user is able to add a link and needs a way to remove the link from the tag as well.
+  * Justification: improves the product as the user needs a way to remove the link from a tag.

 * **Feature**: Command to mark a task in a tag as done.
 (Pull requests [\#139](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/139), [\#204](https://github.com/AY2021S1-CS2103T-T17-4/tp/pull/204))